0. Executive summary

 The algorithm itself is identical across substrates.

 Automatic upgrade for failing states.
 After the county-level pass completes, every state whose maxDev > tolerance (i.e. still over ±5%) is automatically upgraded to tract-level partitioning, sorted worst-first.
 For each such state we (a) lazy-fetch its tract topojson, (b) build tract units and adjacency (Wilson's algorithm + the same shared-arc adjacency derivation used at county level), (c) run ReCom on the tract graph with a tighter tolerance (min(target_tolerance, 2%)) and longer burn-in (max(400, seats × 22)), (d) project the tract assignment back to county fragments by bbox containment (with nearest-centroid fallback), and (e) replace the failing partition with the upgraded one.
 The variance metric and per-state population balance reported in the headline reflect the underlying tract-level deviation — the projection back to fragments is rendering only.
-This delivers 44/44 multi-seat states inside ±5 % on default settings.
+Under the ReCom model this auto-upgrade delivers 44/44 multi-seat states inside ±5 %.
+The default shortest-splitline model does not use this ReCom upgrade path — it reaches ≈1–2 % directly via its deterministic recursion + bidirectional rebalance (§4.8) and the header reports that map's real worst-district deviation rather than a guaranteed bound.

 3.4 Within-county partisanship: density-weighted disaggregation